vsouza/awesome-ios/README.md

 * [You-Can-Do-It](https://github.com/orta/You-Can-Do-It) - Is learning a new language getting you down?
 Worry not, this Xcode plugin will keep you motivated.
 * [PreciseCoverage](https://github.com/zats/PreciseCoverage) - Make Xcode code coverage more informative
 * [AutoIndentWithSave](https://github.com/ThilinaHewagama/AutoIndentWithSave) Xcode plugin which indent the source code when save
-* [Refactorator](https://github.com/johnno1962/Refactorator) - SourceKit Xcode Plugin that Refactors Swift :large_orange_diamond:
+* [Refactorator](https://github.com/johnno1962/Refactorator) - Xcode Plugin that Refactors Swift & Objective-C :large_orange_diamond:
 * [VWInstantRun](https://github.com/wangshengjia/VWInstantRun) - An Xcode plugin let you build & run your selected lines of code in Xcode without running the whole project, you'll have the output instantly in your Xcode console. :large_orange_diamond:
 * [TTPasteHistory](https://github.com/tutumagi/TTPasteHistory) - A Xcode plugin.
 Recording you copy-and-paste history easily to write the code
 * [xSendIssue](https://github.com/hungri-yeti/xSendIssue) - Plugin for Xcode to submit github issues directly from within Xcode.